Georgeb779/Weather-app/README.md

 # Weather-app

-A weather app using an API and React js.
+A weather app using an API and React js.This is a challenge from devchallenges.io